Free Shipping on most orders over $89

 You can also test your pool’s chlorination, pH, and total alkalinity with water test kits.
 Known by popular brand-names like Taylor or Poolmaster, pool test kits use liquid reagents to test your pool’s chemistry.
 These reagents alter the color of a pool water sample to indicate the levels of chlorine, alkalinity, and pH.
 These are more labor-intensive than test strips and come with a bit of a learning curve.

-Digital & electronic testers
+Digital and electronic testers

 To achieve accurate results with your pool test strips: